What Are The Differences Between Guarantor Loans And Secured Loans?

 Secured Loans

-A secured loan generally represents a loan where the principle of the payment is based on an asset.
+Typically, Secured Loans involve a borrowing arrangement where the repayment amount is contingent upon the value of an asset utilized as collateral.
 The asset, in most cases a house or other valuable item, is viewed by a bank or lending institution as a way to secure the cost of making a loan.
 As a result, a lender is more likely to offer a longer repayment schedule for a loan, as well as lower interest rates.
 In the event of someone defaulting on the loan, the lender then has the option of claiming back the value of the loan against the cost of the secured asset.
-Most secured loans are made for a mortgage, and are often tied to fixed interest rates.
+Most secured loans are made for a mortgage and are often tied to fixed interest rates.

 Guarantor Loans

-A guarantor loan is a type of unsecured loan, but with the key difference being that, rather than the borrower having an asset as security, this role is taken by a third party.
+A guarantor loan is a type of unsecured loan, but the key difference is that rather than the borrower having an asset as security, this role is taken by a third party.
 This person is usually a parent or spouse, who effectively agrees that they will pay off the remainder of a loan if the primary borrower defaults.
-A guarantor is typically expected to be someone that owns, or has a good mortgage on their property, and that has a strong credit history.
+A guarantor is typically expected to be someone that owns or has a good mortgage on their property, and that has a strong credit history.

 Risks